he-zhengliang/high_level_robot_controller/README.md

 # High Level Robot Controller

 This is a collection of packages for connecting with and simulating a robot a Schunk SVH gripper and ABB IRB1200 based on Drake and uses ROS2 as a messaging system and Colcon as a build system.
-command: wsl --install Ubuntu-22.04

 ## Installation and Setup

-Note: Only works on operating systems supported by Drake and ROS2 (Ubuntu 22.04, Ubuntu 24.04)
+Note: Only works on operating systems supported by Drake and ROS2 (Ubuntu 22.04, Ubuntu 24.04); command: wsl --install Ubuntu-22.04

 1. Ensure that Drake is installed globally and is on PATH.
 See the [Drake Installation Page](https://drake.mit.edu/apt.html#stable-releases) for more information.